Welcome to the Oxfordshire Safeguarding Children Board Procedures Manual.

 If you would like to suggest a change to the procedures manual discuss your suggestion with your line manager in the first instance.

-The next update will be December 2019.
+The next update will be in December 2022.

 4. Local Resources